codebayarea/codebayarea.github.io/_posts/2016-09-17-september-seventeenth-class.md

 ![Star](/img/Python/09172016/DSCF2603.JPG)

+Much more complex than the original "move forward by 50 steps", right?

 One last addition: by using {% highlight python %}larry.pencolor("blue"){% endhighlight %} we were able to track `larry`'s path in colors other than black; in this case, it's blue.
 Students were able to use if-statements to track `larry`'s path in a [combination of colors](/img/Python/09172016/DSCF2615.JPG)!

 And here's the part about us having more than two teachers join us.
-Students were able to help eachother code creative paths!
+Students were able to help eachother code creative paths collaboratively!

 ![Peer tutoring](/img/Python/09172016/DSCF2620.JPG)